Dynatrace/dynatrace-configuration-as-code-core/CONTRIBUTING.md

 The easiest way to start contributing or helping with the Configuration as Code Core project is to pick an existing [issue/bug](https://github.com/dynatrace/dynatrace-configuration-as-code-core/issues) and [get to work](#building-the-dynatrace-configuration-as-code-core-libraries).

-For proposing a change, we seek to discuss potential changes in GitHub issues in advance before implementation.
+For proposing a change, we'd like to discuss potential changes in GitHub issues before implementation.
 That will allow us to give design feedback up front and set expectations about the scope of the change and, for more significant changes, how best to approach the work such that the Configuration as Code team can review it and merge it with other concurrent work.
 This allows being respectful of the time of community contributors.